Breached-07/hunt/README.md

           ```
           <!-- look into the hunt --help page-->
 ## NOTE :
      if there is a issue is related to the line-ending characters
+     RUN the following command
      dos2unix hunt.py

 then run the script